All The Genius Ways To Hide The Dank Smell of Weed

 If you have a fan you can place in front of the window, position it so it's facing away from you.
 Blow smoke into the back of the fan and let it disperse out the window into the wild.

 Among the most obvious ways to cover up the smell of lingering smoke is to use some air spray (and for good reason).
-Febreeze, Ozium, or Green Air Cleaner are all relatively cheap and simple ways to reduce the airborne evidence of weed relatively quickly.
+Febreeze or Ozium are both relatively cheap and simple ways to reduce the airborne evidence of weed relatively quickly.